 The first of these projects is entitled Law-As-Process-With-A-Purpose: The Possibilities of Law as Love-In-Action Seeking Beauty — Essays on the Promise of Law and the Legal Profession to Serve the Common Good in the World We Share.
 This project involves an exploration of the potential of the resources of process thought, with special attention to the process-relational philosophy of Alfred North Whitehead, to reframe our understanding of law, its study and practice, in a post-modern reconstructive paradigm that takes events rather than substance as the primary dimension of experience.
 As such it departs from the dominance of the substance-based perspective of modern philosophy to embrace the possibilities of law-as-process with a purpose, namely to secure justice more widely shared within the community of life.

-The second of these projects is entitled Coming Home to Planet Earth: Making Peace with the Earth and Each Other in an Age of Ecological Crisis - Making the Possibilities of Law Concrete in the World We Share.
+The second of these projects is entitled Coming Home to Planet Earth: Making Peace with the Earth and Each Other in an Age of Ecological Crisis - Essays on the Possibilities of Law for Social Healing in the World We Share.
 This project involves an exploration of the potential of restorative justice practices and principles as a creative response to the legacy of ethnic cleansing and slavery in the United States.
 The dispossession of the indigenous peoples of their land which was then worked with slave labor based on the color-line have brought a legacy of trauma to both the victims and beneficiaries of these practices which is evident in a host of data about widespread social dislocation, dysfunction and injustice in the present day.
 This project explores the potential of restorative justice to address the full truth of that past with courage as a step toward the development of action aimed at creative transformation in the present so that all life may flourish.

 In 2014 Vogel received a Minnesota Historical Society Legacy Research Fellowship to study the role of Stephen R. Riggs at the 1851 Treaty of Traverse des Sioux.
 Riggs was one of the early missionaries in Minnesota and he played a key role as a translator at the first of two 1851 treaty negotiations that opened 24 million acres of Dakota homeland to a flood of immigrant-settlers and the grant of Statehood to Minnesota in 1858.